tvwerkhoven/routeros-collectd/README.md

 1. Store `routeros.py` in a known location accessible by the `collectd` daemon, e.g. `/opt/collectd_plugins/`
 2. Create a user on your MikroTik router with read only access via web interface under System -> Users
+3. Update `collectd.conf` to configure:
+    1. Host, user, password: credentials to connect to
+    2. Hostname: collectd host label to use for metrics
-3. Update `collectd.conf` to configure credentials and interface to monitor (probably your WAN interface):
+    3. Interface: interface to monitor (probably your WAN interface)
 ```apache
 LoadPlugin python
 <Plugin python>